brainhack-princeton/handbook/docs/content_pages/03-01-converting.rst

 You can run the BIDS validator `from your browser <http://bids-standard.github.io/bids-validator/>`_.

-OR you can install the bids-validator and run it *locally*:
+OR you can install the bids-validator and run it *locally* (recommended):

 * First, make sure you have Node.js (10.11.0 or above) installed on your local machine.
 Open a local terminal window and from your home directory type: